SensorsINI/v2e/README.md

 ## Usage

 The program is designed to serve multiple purposes.
 Please read to code if you would like to adapt it for your own application.
-Here, we only introduce the usage for extracting DVS events from APS frames.
+Here, we only introduce the usage for extracting DVS self from APS frames.

 **NOTE** We recommend running v2e on a CUDA GPU or it will be very slow.